 SEE LOCAL CLASSIFIEDS

-The Acura CL was a mid-size two-door coupe built and sold for two generations in the U.S. The first series ran from 1996 through 1999, with the second series launched as a 2001 vehicle and running through 2003.
+The Acura CL was a mid-size two-door coupe built and sold for two generations in the United States.
+The first series of models ran from 1996 through 1999, with the second series launched as a 2001 vehicle and running through the year 2003.
 There was no Acura CL for model year 2000.
 While the CL coupe nominally replaced the coupe version of the larger Legend, when that vehicle was replaced in 1996 by the RL, the CL was actually based on underpinnings shared with the mid-size Acura TL and the Honda Accord.
 All three vehicles were built at Honda's plant in Marysville, Ohio.
 While the CL received good reviews for design and features, it was less successful in the market than other Acura coupes.
 It was dropped from the Acura lineup after the 2003 model year.

-The first generation CL was launched during 1996 with a choice of four-cylinder or V-6 engines.
+The first generation CL model was launched during 1996 with a choice of four-cylinder or V-6 engines.
 The 145-horsepower 2.2-liter four was upgraded to a 150-hp 2.3-liter engine after the first model year (1997), and could be specified with either a five-speed manual gearbox or a four-speed automatic transmission.
 The 200-hp 3.0-liter V-6 engine came only with the automatic.
 Each of the three CL model years used a different spoked alloy wheel design, and leather upholstery became standard on all CLs for 1999 after the earlier Premium trim level was eliminated.

 Skipping the 2000 model year altogether, a redesigned Acura CL was released for 2001 to accompany an all-new Acura RL four-door sedan.
 The 2001 CL had a 225-hp 3.2-liter V-6 engine and a five-speed automatic transmission as standard, along with an optional navigation system and various other new equipment features.
 For 2002, Acura added a sportier performance-oriented CL Type S model, with a more powerful 260-hp version of the V-6, an available close-ratio six-speed manual gearbox, larger 17-inch alloy wheels, larger and more powerful brakes, sport-tuned suspension, and firmer seats.